The Securities Litigation Review: Sweden

 Regulatory authority – the SFSA

-Sweden has two stock exchanges.
-The largest and by far the most dominant exchange is the Nasdaq OMX Stockholm Exchange (NSE).
-Although the SFSA has been given a more active supervisory role during the past few years with regard to the supervision of listed companies,5 self-regulation is still an essential and distinctive feature of the Swedish securities market.
+In Sweden, there are two regulated markets.5 The largest and by far the most dominant is Nasdaq Stockholm Exchange (NSE).
+Although the SFSA has been given a more active supervisory role during the past years regarding the supervision of listed companies, self-regulation is still an essential and distinctive feature of the Swedish securities market.
 In particular, the role of the NSE remains significant.
-According to the Securities Market Act (SMA), a stock exchange shall have clear and transparent rules for the admission to trading of financial instruments on a regulated market.6 The SMA also stipulates that a stock exchange must have rules regarding takeover bids for shares admitted to trading on a regulated market operated by the relevant stock exchange.7 The listing and takeover rules of the NSE indirectly implement several EU Acts, and the NSE is responsible for monitoring compliance with its rules.
+Pursuant to the Securities Market Act (SMA), an exchange shall have clear and transparent rules for the admission to trading of financial instruments on a regulated market.6 The SMA also stipulates that an exchange must have rules regarding takeover bids for shares admitted to trading on a regulated market operated by the exchange.7 The listing and takeover rules of the NSE indirectly implement several EU Acts, and the NSE is responsible for monitoring compliance with its rules.
+In furtherance of its obligations to regulate markets, the NSE has appointed a Disciplinary Committee, independent from the exchange, which decides on compliance matters brought before it.
+If the Disciplinary Committee were to conclude that applicable rules have been violated, it can decide upon sanctions, including warnings or reprimands, monetary fines, delisting, and termination of membership and to revoke trader authorisation.

 The Swedish Securities Council

-Another self-regulatory body is the Swedish Securities Council (SSC), which is essentially the equivalent of the Takeover Panel in the United Kingdom, but with a much larger scope.
-Its mission is to promote good practices on the Swedish market in any relevant aspect, including in relation to public takeovers.
-The SFSA has delegated certain duties under the Act on Public Takeover Offers to the SSC.
+The Swedish Securities Council (SSC) is a self-regulatory body, functionally similar to the Takeover Panel in the United Kingdom, but with a much larger scope.
+Its stated mission is to promote good practices on the Swedish stock market by issuing statements and providing advice and information.
+The SFSA has delegated certain duties under the Act on Public Takeover Offers on the Stock Market to the SSC, for example matters relating to defensive measures, mandatory bids and offer documentation.
 Additionally, the NSE has delegated to the SSC the right to decide on exemptions from the provisions in the NSE's takeover rules and how these rules are to be interpreted.
+As a result, parties may request the SSC to assess contemplated transactions in advance, thereby ensuring compliance with the applicable rules.
+As a result of its mission, scope and delegated authority, the SSC plays an important role on the Swedish securities market.

-There are no specialist courts or specialist judges for securities litigation.
-Rather, the Swedish district courts have jurisdiction to handle both civil and criminal actions relating to improper securities activities.
+There are no special courts or specialist judges for litigation relating to the securities markets.
+Rather, the Swedish general courts have jurisdiction to adjudicate both civil and criminal actions relating to the securities markets.
+Administrative sanctions imposed by the SFSA, on the other hand, are appealed to the administrative courts and not to the general courts.

 The Swedish National Economic Crimes Authority

 The Swedish National Economic Crimes Authority (SNECA) is the relevant prosecutorial body in relation to criminal enforcement of securities laws.
-It is a specialist authority within the public prosecution service and handles all sorts of economic crimes, including insider trading, market abuse and market manipulation.
+The SNECA is a specialised authority within the public prosecution service and manages the prosecution of all sorts of economic crimes, including insider trading, market abuse and market manipulation.

 iii Common securities claims